SIMBAChain/hardhat/README.md

 ?
 Please enter any arguments for the contract as a JSON dictionary. › {"ownerName": "Brendan", "poundWeight": 13}
 ```

 And just like that, your contract is deployed!
 If you want to view information on contract deployments you've made through the plugin, you can go to your simba.json, where you will find info similar to what's found below.
-So if you need ot reference any information, you can find it there.
+So if you need to reference any information, you can find it there.

 ```json
 	"most_recent_deployment_info": {